peterzieba/5Vpld/README.md

 * Any parts that are NRND or inactive are not covered, as we consider what can be reliably and sensibly purchased.
 * Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
 * For the ATF150x CPLD parts specifically:
-  * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
-If you need 3.3V or lower, there are probably better parts suited to your needs.
+  * The parts ending in 'BE' are not covered here as they seem to be very expensive.
+In principle these are interesting because they have multiple IO bank voltages.
+  * The parts ending in 'ASV' are 3.3V only.
+The 'AS' devices can be operated at 3.3V IO through the VccIO pins.
+The 44-pin devices to not show a VccIO pin, but it does seem to be the case that two pins are Vcc and two are VccIO.
 * For applications where 5-Volt tolerant operation is acceptable, it might be worth considering the ispMACH4000 series.
 Parts such as the LC4032ZE are available is a somewhat soldering friendly TQFP, however there are likely similar challenges with software.
 </details>